pvcraven/2017_web_security/source/final/michael_b/index.rst

 spend the time upgrading.[TECHCRUNCH]_ If it is a beginner asking the question, it is do i want to be on the most current version?
 Those are some good things the Tech crunch article makes a beginner and a profession think about.

+This is really rough and bad, i struggled to get things together with my schedule.
+I will have the entire thing done and not crap by Thursday.
+It is bad, so don't feel bad for being a little rough with comments.

 Content Delivery Network Description